1. About our work

 Answer: Yes, the UK Visa Application Centre takes fingerprints each time you apply for a UK visa.

 Question: I want to come to the UK for studies.
 What type of visa should I choose?

 Answer: If you plan to go for a short course, you choose Short Term Student visa.
-If you are going for an academic year and plan to study in the UK at a university, you must select Tier4 General or Tier4 Child visas.
+If you are going for an academic year and plan to study in the UK at a university, you must select Student visa or Child Student visas.
 A tourist visa allows studying an English language course for no more than 1 month per year and no more than 15 hours per week.
 You will have to prove that studying is not the primary purpose of your visit.

 Question: Will I be invited to the UK Embassy for interview?

-Answer: You will be invited for the interview if you apply for Tier4 General visa.
+Answer: You can be invited for the interview if you apply for Student visa.
 We will prepare you for the interview, as we know the questions.
 We will discuss answers with you.

 Question: I have submitted the documents but then I realised I have forgotten to provide one reference.
 Can I send it to the UK Embassy somehow?

 Answer: No, it’s impossible.
 The UK Embassy will reach a decision using the documents you submitted with your application.
 The UK Embassy may contact you and ask you to provide them with some references.